-ADOPT-ng detects and exploits dynamically created independence between subproblems.
-Such independence can be caused by assignments.
-Previous experimentation with ADOPT-ng has shown that it is important for an agent to infer and send in parallel several valued nogoods to different higher priority agents.
-New experiments show that exaggerating this principle by sending each valued nogood to all ancestors able to handle it produces little additional gain while increasing the network traffic and the computational load.
-Instead, each inferred valued nogood should be sent only to the highest priority agent that can handle it (its target).
-We isolated and evaluated the contribution of using threshold valued nogoods in ADOPT-ng, which was found to be at most 5%.
-In addition, we determined the importance of precomputing and maintaining a short DFS tree of the constraint graph, or at least of guaranteeing that a DFS tree is compatible with the order on agents, which is almost an order of magnitude in our problems.
-Choosing a strategy of medium aggressiveness for sending valued nogoods to predecessors brings slight improvements in terms of length of longest causal chain of messages (measured as number of cycles of the simulator).
-It brings an order of magnitude improvements in the total number of messages.
+Experiments show that an intermediary setting has the advantages of both extremes.
+If each inferred valued nogood is sent only to the highest priority agent that can handle it (its target), than the protocol is comparable to ADOPT in the total number of messages and comparable to the other extreme in length of longest causal chain of messages.

+We determined the importance of precomputing and maintaining a short DFS tree of the constraint graph, or at least of guaranteeing that a DFS tree is compatible with the order on agents, which is almost an order of magnitude in our problems.
+Choosing a strategy of medium aggressiveness for sending valued nogoods to predecessors brings slight improvements in terms of length of the longest causal chain of messages (measured as number of cycles of the simulator).
+It brings an order of magnitude improvements in the total number of messages, as in ADOPT.